masak1112/ambs/README.md

 ```

 - Setup hyperparams

-This step will setup the hyper-parameters that used for training, and create a folder named "datetime_user", where save the trained model
+This step will setup the hyper-parameters that used for training, and create a folder named "datetime_user" where save the trained model
 ```bash
 source hyperparam_setup.sh
 ```